Mixtures of Gaussian Process Experts with SMC$^2$: Introduction

 The rest of the paper is organized as follows.
-We formulate the statistical model in Section \ref{sec:model}, which is followed by a review of importance sampling in Section \ref{sec:importanceSampling} and a description of the proposed SMC$^2$ sampler in Section \ref{sec:SMC2}.
-In Section \ref{sec:predictiveDistribution}, we provide our construction of the predictive distribution, and results are presented for various numerical examples in Section \ref{sec:numericalExamples}.
+We formulate the statistical model in Section \ref{sec:model}, which is followed by a review of importance sampling in Section \ref{sec:importanceSampling}.
+We present the proposed method by first introducing the inner SMC sampler in Section \ref{sec:SMC} and concluding with the nested SMC$^2$ sampler in Section \ref{sec:SMC2}.
+In Section \ref{sec:predictiveDistribution}, we provide our construction of the predictive distribution, and results are presented for two illustrative one-dimensional data sets along with one-dimensional motorcycle helmet acceleration, 3D NASA Langley glide-back booster simulation, and 4D Colorado precipitation data sets in Section \ref{sec:numericalExamples}.
 We conclude with final remarks and a discussion in Section \ref{sec:discussion}.